Looking for the Cattle Market Guys Podcast?

 4. OUTLOOK:

-Ranchers should prepare for increased volatility ahead due to:
+Ranchers should prepare for continued price pressure in the near term due to:

 For more detailed information or specific market data, please contact your local extension office or market analyst.